lucadelu/pyModis/docs/source/examples/full_example_gdal.rst

 Example of a full process with GDAL library
 =====================================================

-In this short example you can understand how to concatenate the scripts to obtain a GeoTIFF file for each band of the chosen product using as backend GDAL library.
+In this short example you will learn how to run a series of scripts to obtain a GeoTIFF file for each band of the chosen product using as backend GDAL library.

 .. warning::

   This example is based on a Linux based system.
-Please if you use other OS change the paths where data will be saved
+If you use another operating system you need to change the paths where data will be saved

 .. _download-data: